 - The party responsible for providing a resolution (Turners or the Supplier in trade)

 We will then work with you to resolve the issue, which may include the following options;

 2) Replacing the vehicle with a similar or equivalent one

 3) Rejecting the purchase and providing a full refund, including consequential cost i.e. transport

 If your claim is successful and liability is accepted, we will inform you of the party responsible for providing a resolution.
 This will either be Turners or the seller of your car.
 If Turners is not responsible for organising a resolution, we will inform the seller and pass on their contact details to you.

 If you need an update on the progress of your claim, please contact your nearest Turners branch.
 So we can respond promptly, make sure you have your claim number ready in all your communications with us.

 Pre-purchase vehicle condition report

-A comprehensive vehicle condition report is available on all our cars highlighting body, undercarriage, cabin, mechanical, electrical and accessories inspections.
+A basic vehicle condition report is available on all our cars highlighting body, undercarriage, cabin, mechanical, electrical and accessories inspections.
 This report can be found in the car’s online listing under the ‘Checklist’ section.
 A printed report is also displayed in the window of each vehicle.

 We recommend a full independent vehicle inspection prior to purchase.
 This can be easily arranged at the branch where the car is located for an additional charge.
 Contact the relevant branch for more information.